FenixAlliance/ABS.Docs/English/Products/Alliance-Passport-Services.md

 ---
 description: >-
-  Welcome to the open-source documentation on your Alliance ID Account.
+  Welcome to the open-source documentation on the Alliance Passport Services Layer.
-  Please review this README file to understand how you can get the most out of your AID credential.
+  Please review this README file to understand how you can get the most out of your Account Holder Credentials.
 ---

 ## How to get started?